Slashdot

 they can ignore wasteful spending on a small scale.

 So having government transparency is wasteful to you?
 Sure this is a small drop in the transparency bucket but its still something they let us know before that they no longer will be.
-And just like every thousandth of a penny counts (apparently,) so does every bit of truth we can wring out of the
+And just like every thousandth of a penny counts (apparently,) so does every bit of truth we can wring out of the government -- especially under Trump who seems to like lying to the people even when he's got absolutely no reason to do so.

+I hear nothing but negative talk about pretty much any decision the guy makes in office

+Because he makes basically nothing but bad decisions.
+Even his best decisions are questionable depending on your brand of ethics.

 Re: (Score:2)